DLNicoletti/ashi-core-engine/README.md

 The engine utilizes a custom **Renormalization Group (RG)** approach to map isomorphic data into a unified phase space.

 **Copyright (c) 2026.
 All Rights Reserved.**
-Distributed under the **GPLv3 License**.
+Distributed under the **CC BY 4.0 License**.
 Proper attribution to the ASHI-CORE methodology and the $\mathcal{K}$ signature is mandatory for derivative works.

 ---
 *System Validation Status: PASS | K-Mean: 8.1356 | Divergence: < 0.001*